SweetAimP/airflow_k8ns/README.md

 # Updating the release environment using Values.yaml
-In case you want to update the release and change some values within the environment variables you can run the next command. helm upgrade airflow apache-airflow/airflow --debug -f ./config/values.yaml --namespace airflow
+In case you want to update the release and change some values within the environment variables you can run the next command. helm upgrade {releaseName} apache-airflow/airflow --debug -f ./config/values.yaml --namespace {namespace}

   * The values.yaml file should looks like this simple example: